NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

 ### August 17, 2016

 -   Recents menu is now updating properly
--   Added text labels and tooltip descriptions to all structures
+-   Added text labels to all structures
 -   OLA tracks are no longer divided into 10 second chunks
 -   Bigmaps now makes all DistributedGravity results available